Kamuri-chan/KamuriBot/README.md

 The user can choose one option with the buttons and the bot will download it.
 Then it will send the music for the user and delete the local file to save space (very useful if you have your bot hosted in something like pythonanythere).

 # Further notes
 As you can see, the bot stills in developement.
+There's no async function yet, but it's on my to-do list.
 I'm trying to find the better place to deploy it, so be aware that it might become something out of control that tries to end with all the human live on the Earth.